 The examples of product marketing tactics listed below have worked for us only because we’ve made sure Ahrefs lives up to its promise.

 1. Blogging with product-led content

 Here is a simple chart that perfectly illustrates our philosophy of doing content marketing:

-It’s called creating product-led content, and it works like this: prioritize topics that score at least “1” on the business potential (BP) scale.
-In other words, the BP scale expresses our ability to illustrate the features and benefits of Ahrefs (our product).
+It’s called product-led content, and it works like this: prioritize topics that score at least “1” on the business potential (BP) scale.
+In other words, the BP scale expresses our ability to feature Ahrefs inside the content naturally.